BalajiAXG/BookMark_Repo/README.md

 # 🔖 Modern Bookmark Manager

 A high-end, real-time bookmarking application built with **Next.js**, **Supabase**, and an immersive **Global Theme Engine**.
-This project features dynamic video backgrounds and a glassmorphic UI, providing a seamless experience for managing digital resources.
+This project features dynamic backgrounds and a glassmorphic UI, providing a seamless experience for managing digital resources.

 ---